Special Educational Needs

 To contact SENDIAS at Camden please email SENDIASS@camden.gov.uk

-On average over 25% of the total school population at Acland Burghley School are on the SEND register.
+On average over 25% of pupils at Acland Burghley School are on the SEND register.
 Our inclusive approach to education ensures there is no segregation and students with SEND have the opportunity to engage with all aspects of the school’s curriculum including our extracurricular activities and clubs.

-We regularly review attendance to extracurricular activities to ensure SEND students are taking part.
+We regularly review attendance at extracurricular activities to ensure SEND students are taking part.
 Where we notice a lack of SEND students attending we speak to the students that have shown an interest and their families to understand any barriers.
 For example, we have had cases where a student with high levels of anxiety might find it difficult to attend an activity.
-In this instance we support students in overcoming this, for example, using a Teaching and Learning Assistant to support the student to attend a session or using a buddy system where the student is paired with another student to encourage attendance.
+We support students in overcome this, for example, by having a Teaching and Learning Assistant to support the student or using a buddy system where the student is paired with another student to encourage attendance.

 At Acland Burghley School we take a zero-tolerance approach to bullying.
 We do not accept bullying of any kind.
 Our behaviour policy outlines the rigorous systems that we have in place to ensure bullying is not part of the school culture - see section 16 of the behaviour policy.

-Disagreements are an inevitable part of human interaction and the frequency of disagreements are higher in young adults as they learn how to positively interact with others, including those with different personalities and mindsets.
+Disagreements are an inevitable part of human interactions, and the frequency of disagreements is higher among young adults as they learn how to positively interact with others, including those with different personalities and mindsets.
 Our goal is to equip our students with the necessary skills to work through disagreements.

-Our students are excellent at talking to staff and raising concerns.
-Students can always turn to their tutor or a trusted member of staff.
-Every lunch time we run the Place2Talk service (on the first floor in yellow block) where a trained member of staff is available to talk to individuals or to groups of students about their concerns.
-We have an anonymous and confidential application called ‘Whisper’ where students or parents can alert the school about any concerns.
+Feedback from our students shows that they feel confident about talking to staff when problems arise.
+Students can always turn to their tutor or a trusted member of staff and every lunch time we run the Place2Talk service (on the first floor in yellow block) where a trained member of staff is available to talk to individuals or to groups of students about their concerns.
+We also have an anonymous and confidential application called ‘Whisper’ where students or parents can alert the school about concerns.

-We see education as the key component to tackling bullying and this is an important component of our Personal Development Curriculum that all students access, for example, below is a brief outline of some of the topics that were taught to students on the drop-down day on the 14 November to launch anti-bullying week.
+We see education as key to tackling bullying and this is an important component of our Personal Development Curriculum for all students.
+For example, these are some of the topics that were taught to students at the start of anti-bullying week.

 Year 7 topic: Bullying Vs Banter (social media included)